 Royalty Free Music

-However, for small webcasters and internet radio stations providing a 24/7 stream over the internet and/or in mobile phone apps, the international situation has in recent years become more challenging since the internet radio service providers no longer provide a full licensing arrangement.
+For small webcasters and internet radio stations providing a 24/7 stream over the internet and/or in mobile phone apps, the international situation has in recent years become more challenging since the internet radio service providers no longer provide a full licencing arrangement.
 If they do offer agreements, it is uncertain if they cover all countries around the world.

-With our previous internet radio service providers, Radionomy, (who paid various performing rights organizations fees), closing down on the 30 December, 2019, we have taken the decision to take a different approach.
+Our previous internet radio service providers paid various performing rights organisations fees, However, they closed down their service on the 30 December, 2019, so we took the decision to take a different approach.